 Schools investing in the professional development of teachers boosts their morale and gives them the opportunity to improve in their profession.
 Professional development is recognized as the driving force behind the improvement of the way teachers approach their job and help them become and adopt more professional skills.

 Professional development can help teachers earn more money by adding the necessary skills.
-Teachers with additional skills are more likely to be paid by schools and other educational institutions.
+Teachers with additional skills are more likely to be paid by schools and other educational institutions with ability to control or navigate dashboard of activities

 Teachers who are digitally certified educators, such as those who have completed the Google Certified Educators or Microsoft Certified Educators programs, will be able to earn more than teachers whose resumes only demonstrate their mastery of a particular subject.
 A higher salary also helps to improve performance.
 A higher salary also reduces teacher turnover.